I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepoolwithtag~r1.md

 <p>A successful allocation requesting <i>NumberOfBytes</i> &lt; PAGE_SIZE of nonpaged pool gives the caller exactly the number of requested bytes of memory.
 If an allocation request for <i>NumberOfBytes</i> &gt; PAGE_SIZE succeeds and <i>NumberOfBytes</i> is not an exact multiple of PAGE_SIZE, the last page in the allocation contains bytes that are not part of the caller's allocation.
 If possible, the pool allocator uses these bytes.
 To avoid corrupting data that belongs to other kernel-mode components, drivers must access only storage addresses that they have explicitly allocated.</p>

 <p>The system associates the pool tag with the allocated memory.
 Programming tools, such as WinDbg, can display the pool tag associated with each allocated buffer.
-Gflags, a tool included in <a href="https://msdn.microsoft.com/938ef180-84de-442f-9b6c-1138c2fc8d5a">Debugging Tools for Windows</a>, turns on a system feature that requests allocation from <a href="NULL">special pool</a> for a particular pool tag. <a href="NULL">Poolmon</a>, which is included in the WDK, tracks memory by pool tag.</p>
+Gflags, a tool included in <a href="https://msdn.microsoft.com/938ef180-84de-442f-9b6c-1138c2fc8d5a">Debugging Tools for Windows</a>, turns on a system feature that requests allocation from <a href="https://msdn.microsoft.com/b1381a75-279a-42b7-b18d-43aba796424b">special pool</a> for a particular pool tag. <a href="https://msdn.microsoft.com/3cda6297-0e6f-48d5-b9d9-670ccf102c86">Poolmon</a>, which is included in the WDK, tracks memory by pool tag.</p>

 <p>The value of <i>Tag</i> is stored, and sometimes displayed, in reverse (little-endian) order.
 For example, if a caller passes 'Fred' as a <i>Tag</i>, it appears as "derF" in a pool dump and in pool usage tracking in the debugger, and as 0x64657246 in the registry and in tool displays.</p>

-<p>The allocated buffer can be freed with either <a href="..\ntddk\nf-ntddk-exfreepool.md">ExFreePool</a> or <a href="..\wdm\nf-wdm-exfreepoolwithtag.md">ExFreePoolWithTag</a>.</p>
+<p>The allocated buffer can be freed with either <a href="..\wdm\nf-wdm-exfreepool.md">ExFreePool</a> or <a href="..\wdm\nf-wdm-exfreepoolwithtag.md">ExFreePoolWithTag</a>.</p>

 <p>The system automatically sets certain standard event objects when the amount of pool (paged or nonpaged) is high or low.
 Drivers can wait for these events to tune their pool usage.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563847">Standard Event Objects</a>.</p>